Tropical adic spaces I: The continuous spectrum of a topological semiring: The continuous spectrum of a topological semiring

 \begin{coro} Let $\base$ be a sub-semifield of $\T$.
 Then any continuous homomorphism $\ph:\base\to K$ of totally ordered semifields is injective. \end{coro}\begin{proof} It suffices to show that, for $\base$ a sub-semifield of $\T$, \ref{LemmaContsHomSemifieldsItem:StrictlyLess} of Lemma \ref{lemma:ContsHomOfTotOrdSemifields} implies that $\ph$ is injective.
 Since $\ph$ is a homomorphism of semifields it has trivial ideal-kernel, so $\ph$ is injective if and only if the corresponding map $\ph^\times:\base^\times\to K^\times$ is injective.
 Since $\base\subseteq\T$, the only proper convex subgroup of $\base^\times$ is $\{1_{\base}\}$.
 So if $\ph^\times$ were not injective, it would have to map all of $\base^\times$ to $1_K$.
 But this contradicts \ref{LemmaContsHomSemifieldsItem:StrictlyLess} of Lemma \ref{lemma:ContsHomOfTotOrdSemifields} applied with $a=1_K$. \end{proof}

 The following proposition concerns the continuity of an arbitrary function $\ph:X\to K$ with $K$ a totally ordered semifield and $X$ a topological space.
 In practice we will apply it when $\ph$ is a homomorphism of totally ordered semifields.
+While we only need this result for these cases, the greater generality makes it easier to state and prove.

 \begin{prop} Let $X$ be a topological space, and let $K$ and $K'$ be totally ordered semifields.
 Suppose $\ph:X\to K$ is a function, $\psi:K\to K'$ is an injective homomorphism of totally ordered semifields, and $\psi\circ\ph:X\to K'$ is continuous.
 Then $\ph$ is continuous. \end{prop}\begin{proof} Consider $a\in K^\times$.
 Since $\psi^{-1}(\psi(a))=\{a\}$, $\ph^{-1}(a)=(\psi\circ\ph)^{-1}(\psi(a))$, which is open in $X$ because $\psi(a)\neq0_{K'}$ and $\psi\circ\ph$ is continuous.